-Once arriving on campus, students may not leave school grounds anytime during the school day without an early dismissal pass.
+Students may not leave school grounds during lunch periods or anytime during the school day without an early dismissal pass or permission from an administrator.
+However, early dismissal passes will not be excused if used to avoid lunch detentions.
 The parking lot is an unauthorized area during the school day.